python/cpython/Doc/faq/windows.rst

 If you can't change compilers or flags, try using :c:func:`Py_RunSimpleString`.
-A trick to get it to run an arbitrary file is to construct a call to :func:`execfile` with the name of your file as argument.
+A trick to get it to run an arbitrary file is to construct a call to :func:`exec` and :func:`open` with the name of your file as argument.

 Also note that you can not mix-and-match Debug and Release versions.
 If you wish to use the Debug Multithreaded DLL, then your module *must* have ``_d``